-vi. name of person notified and next steps, if applicable.
+vii. name of person notified and next steps

+(if applicable).

-eg. The provider shall ensure that any medication given to a resident or child for therapeutic and/or medical purposes is in accordance with the written order of a physician.
+eg. The provider shall ensure that any medication given to a resident or child of resident for therapeutic and/or medical purposes is in accordance with the written order of a physician.

-i.
+$\pm \underline{h}$.
 There shall be no standing orders for prescription medications.

-ii.
+±i.
 There shall be standing orders, signed by the physician, for nonprescription medications with directions from the physician indicating when he/she is to be contacted.
 The physician shall update standing orders annually.

-iii.
-Copies of all written orders shall be maintained in the resident's or child's record.
+iiij.
+Copies of all written orders shall be maintained in the resident's or child of a resident's record.

-iv.
+$\frac{i\nu k}{k}$.
 Medication shall not be used as a disciplinary measure, a convenience for staff, or as a substitute for adequate, appropriate programming.